antigenomics/tcrenc/README.md

 ##### Input file format
 Input CSV file should contain "cdr3" or "antigen_epitope" columns.
 If both sequences types are presented in the input data they will be processed separately.
-All extra data will be omitted.
+All extra data will be ignored.

 ##### Output file format
 As output there will be: